wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 <td><strong>Current Overage for Selected Period</strong>
 <p><strong><i>(Only for billable customers)</i></strong></p></td>
 <td>Shows the number of PPS above your committed rate.
 If the overage reaches 1k PPS, the chart color changes from green to orange.
-<p><strong>Important</strong>: If you exceed your committed rate for more than 5% of the hours of a given billing period, you will be billed for the number of PPS above your committed rate.</p></td>
+<p><strong>Important</strong>: If you exceed your committed rate for more than 5% of the hours of a given billing period, you will be additionally billed for the number of PPS above your committed rate.</p></td>
 </tr>
 <tr>
 <td><strong>Remaining Balance vs Burndown Commitment</strong>